tpoisot/ms_pop_networks/ms_pop.md

 phenomenon and the mechanisms triggering it will improve our ability to use networks as predictive tools.
 In this paper, we argue that this knowledge can be acquired by focusing on populations, rather than species.

+[f:meta]: metaweb.pdf "The metaweb concept"
+![An illustration of the notion of a metaweb.
+In its simplest form, the metaweb is the list of all possible species and interactions between them for the system studied.
+What is observed locally, here in sites 1 and 2, is *realizations* of this metaweb, after the action of species sorting and other classical meta-community processes, and local interaction sorting, as we describe here.
+The two observed networks have different properties, species compositions, and interaction between these species.\label{f:meta}][f:meta]

 To observe that interactions can be gained or lost when the environment change, requires that the sampling of network be replicated.
 In other words, to